-SUBJECT: Extension of Marine Corps Stop Loss Dr. David S. C. Chu, Under Secretary of Defense (P&R)
+FROM: Dr. David S. C. Chu, Under Secretary of Defense (P&R) David V. C. Like \\\\\\\\ SUBJECT: Extension of Marine Corps Stop Loss

-The Secretary of the Navy plans to extend stop loss for 695 Marines now serving with units on Okinawa (437) and near Liberia (258) through 28 February 2003 (Tab A).

-Most of the personnel affected are in their first term of service.
+- The Secretary of the Navy plans to extend stop loss for 695 Marines now serving with units on Okinawa (437) and near Liberia (258) through 28 February 2003 (Tab A). - Most of the personnel affected are in their first term of service.
 The Marines sought the extension to maintain unit integrity.
 While all the units are planned to return to the United States by November, the Marines prefer an extension through February 2003 to facilitate out-processing and guard against unforeseen developments.

-Prepared by: Captain Stephen M. Wellock, (b)(6)
+Prepared by: Captain Stephen M. Wellock,(b)(6)